Remember Jewish Pavlivka (Poryck)

 HISTORY OF JEWISH PORYCK

 Poryck, now called Pavlivka, is located in the Volhynia region of Ukraine, former Poland.
 After the partition of Poland, the town became a part of the Russian empire.
 Jews are first mentioned as living in Poryck in the mid-1500s.
-In 1897, the Jewish population numbered 1,316 and comprised 58% of the total population.
+The Jewish population increased from 101 in 1784 to 296 in 1790.
+In 1786, an independent printing house was created and operated by the Jewish community and began to publish books in Hebrew.
+1,100 Jews were counted in 1847.
+By 1897, the Jewish population numbered 1,316 and comprised 58% of the total population.
 In 1915, Jewish property was looted by Russian soldiers as fighting increased in the area.
 After World War I, Poryck again became part of Poland.
+During this period, the town had a synagogue, and one of its rabbis, Kalman Horovitz (? – 1885), was the grandson of the “Seer of Lublin” (Rabbi Yaakov Yitzchak HaLevi Horowitz).

 In 1939, Poryck was inhabited by almost 2,000 people, about half of whom were Jewish.
 The countryside was populated mainly by Ukrainian peasants.